 “Our bookstore staff is highly skilled and experienced, with a tremendous knowledge of the campus and local community, and we are confident potential partners will welcome our intent to express with great conviction our belief in their importance to the downtown bookstore’s success,” Mitchell said.

-In addition to existing staff, the new bookstore is expected to generate as many as 17 new jobs.
+New jobs In addition to existing staff, the new bookstore is expected to generate as many as 17 new jobs.

 During its weekend meeting, the board also discussed several other projects that may be pursued when funding becomes available, including an administrative office building, an inn and conference center and affiliated garage, and new athletics facilities.
 There are no plans to proceed on these projects at this time given the economic climate.